Designing networks

 [60]:

-inspector.plot_networks(location_color="label", agent_color="status")
+inspector.plot_networks(location_color="label", actor_color="status")

-This way we can nest multiple locations into one level-2 location and at the same time ensure that the composition of agents defined in ClassRoom is met in each school.
-The order of the locations plays a crucial role: 1.
-The classrooms with the desired compositions are created 2.
-The schools are created keeping together whole classrooms 3.
-Soccer teams are created within the schools
+This way we can nest multiple locations into one level-2 location and at the same time ensure that the composition of actors defined in ClassRoom is met in each school.
+The order of the locations plays a crucial role:

-Integrating networkx graph generators
+Integrating networkx graphs

-One great features of Pop2net is that we do not have to forego classic network models because networkX graph generators are easily integrateble.
+One great features of Pop2net is that we do not have to forego classic network models because networkX graph (generators) are easily integrateble.
 To build a network component based on a networkX graph or networkX graph generator, we only have to set the LocationDesigner class attribute nxgraph to the desired graph (generator).

 In the following example, we define a location class that creates a small world network from a networkx graph generator: